Maikittitee/my-Libft-42/README.md

 Be careful

-1.Make sure you include libft' .h ' not ' .c '
+1. Make sure you include libft' .h ' not ' .c '

-2.Make sure your function name is CORRECT (Don't forget to ad ' ft ' before function name)
+2. Make sure your function name is CORRECT (Don't forget to ad ' ft ' before function name)

-3.You need to compile by ' gcc -Wall -Werror -Wextra '
+3. You need to compile by ' gcc -Wall -Werror -Wextra '

 4. Don't forget to remove " a.out " or " other irrelevant file "